SheetMetalConnect/IoT-UMH-Homelab/docs/setup-guide.md

 - Raspberry Pi with Docker and Docker Compose
 - Separate system for UMH Core deployment
-- **Any MQTT devices**: Tasmota, Home Assistant, ESP32 sensors, custom builds, etc.
+- **Any MQTT devices**: Tasmota, ESP32 sensors, custom builds, existing MQTT producers, etc.
 - Network access between all systems

 **Note**: This is an example setup - adapt it to whatever IoT devices you have in your home.